lukebarhoumeh/Reconciliation/README.md

 `diff.csv` will contain rows with the left and right values plus a reason for each discrepancy.

+Discrepancies are ordered by row number and field name in both the on-screen table and the exported CSV so the results are easier to scan.

 ## Advanced usage
 Use the **Export** menu to save error logs or comparison results.
 The new reconciliation engine loads mapping rules from `column-map.json` and